-If you encounter a suspicious email, please forward it to OT.Phishing@wv.gov.
-If you have fallen victim to a phishing attempt or you believe your account or computer was compromised, please contact the Service Desk immediately at 304-558-9966 or Toll Free 877-558-9966.
+If you encounter a suspicious email, please forward it to OT.Phishing@wv.gov or ServiceDesk@wv.gov.
+If you have fallen victim to a phishing attempt or you believe your account or computer was compromised, please contact the Service Desk immediately at the above email addresses or by calling 304-558-9966 or Toll Free 877-558-9966.